 Greeves St. Op Shop

 The Greeves St. Op Shop opened in mid 2017 and is located at 12 Belford Street, St Kilda.
 The shop opens every day of the week but is closed on public holidays.
-Selling mostly pre-loved quality donations, there is also a selection of boutique products hand made on site by a team of volunteers and women we work to support through the sewing project (see below).
+Selling mostly pre-loved quality donations, there is also a selection of boutique products hand made on site by a team of volunteers and women we work to support through the craft project (see below).
 The Greeves St. Op Shop is a beautifully curated space filled with quality clothing, accessories, books, home-wares and miscellaneous items.
 It has fast become a favourite shopping experience for locals and tourists alike.

 The Greeves St. Op Shop offers women we support an opportunity to volunteer and work alongside members of their local community.
 They learn a range of skills including retail procedures, visual merchandising, rotation of stock, and sorting and pricing donations.
 The Greeves St. Op Shop is an employment pathway for women with lived experience of street work and addiction.